ens-emily/ensembl-docs/compara/multiple_genome_alignment.md

 The EPO (Enredo, Pecan, Ortheus) pipeline is a three step pipeline for whole-genome multiple alignments.
 Enredo produces colinear segments from extant genomes handling both rearrangements, deletions and duplications.
 Pecan, as described above, is used to align these segments.
 Finally, Ortheus is used to create genome-wide ancestral sequence reconstructions.
 Further details on these methods can be found at:

-Enredo and Pecan: Genome-wide mammalian consistency-based multiple alignment with paralogs Genome-wide nucleotide-level mammalian ancestor reconstruction Ancestral sequences are inferred from the EPO multiple alignments using Ortheus.
-Ortheus is a probabilistic method for the inference of ancestor, a.k.a tree, alignments.
-The main contribution of Ortheus is the use of a phylogenetic model incorporating gaps to infer insertion and deletion events.
-Ancestral sequences are predicted for each node of the phylogenetic tree that relates the sequences.
-Each ancestral sequence is named according to the derived extant species.
-For example, a sequence named Hsap, Ptro, Mmul corresponds to the ancestor of the Homo sapiens, Pan troglodytes, and Macaca mulatta genomes.
+Enredo and Pecan: Genome-wide mammalian consistency-based multiple alignment with paralogs

 Due to difficulties with running Ortheus on the fragmented assemblies, we have two flavours of the pipeline.
 First, the plain EPO pipeline is available on the chromosome-level genomes: